shakacode/reactrails-react-native-client/Readme.md

 ## React Native Tutorial
 This is a simple mobile app example for posting comments in React Native.
-It connexts the API at https://www.reactrails.com.
+It connects the API at https://www.reactrails.com.
 You can see a web client there, plus links to the source.

 ### Setup